Dark Age (a pragmatic warning)

 - This book was first published in 1973 then updated in 2000.

-the Elder is one of many) that Ancient Rome began its decline not long after Romans began to replace
+Elder is one of many) that Ancient Rome began its decline not long after Romans began to shift from the observational science

 - Religious Method (dogma): Fiction, Assertion, Suppression.